12 Rules For Life

 Neil Degrasse Tyson

 There's no better guide through mind-expanding questions about the universe.
 Today, few of us have time to contemplate the cosmos.
 So Tyson brings the universe down to Earth succinctly and clearly in digestible chapters consumable any time and anywhere in the busy day.
-I interpreted the book's title a little too seriously because I forgot my copy while commuting the train to a student job. 😕
+I took the title of the book a little too literally because I forgot my copy while commuting the train to a student job. 😕

 No matter your goals, Atomic Habits offers a proven framework for improving--every day.
 James Clear, one of the world's leading experts on habit formation, reveals practical strategies that will teach you exactly how to form good habits, break bad ones, and master the tiny behaviors that lead to remarkable results.